The aim of the doctoral program in mathematics is two-fold.

 Students dismissed from the doctoral program in Mathematics for failure to pass the exam may, at the discretion of the faculty, qualify for a terminal master’s degree.
 However, they may not transfer to another doctoral program offered through the Institute of Mathematical Sciences.

 Preliminary Examinations.
 Upon successful completion of the qualifying examination, students are required to pass two written preliminary examinations, each covering roughly two semesters of advanced graduate coursework.
-Subject to advisor approval, students select their examination areas based upon their research interests and orientation toward pure or applied mathematics.
+Students select their examination areas based upon their research interests, subject to approval by their advisor and consultation with the IMS director.

 Preliminary exams should be finished within two years of passing the written qualifying exam, but no later than 3 months after the completion of 72 units of coursework.
 Unless there are mitigating circumstances, failure to complete the exams within the specified period is cause for dismissal from the program.
 If a student fails or forfeits his/her second attempt at a preliminary exam, he/she may submit a petition to the IMS Director, asking for permission to change the preliminary exam subject to a new one.
 The petition should provide a valid reason for allowing such a change.
 Before deciding on the petition, the IMS Director will consult the student’s academic and/or research advisors, the professor who administered the current preliminary exam and, in the case of students in joint, inter-field or dual-degree programs, the corresponding Program Director(s).
 Students may be granted such a permission at most once while in the PhD program.